Sunday, May 29, 2022

 Plan B

 Everybody seems to be drawing up contingency plans in case Trump, or one of his generic equivalents, should prevail in 2024.
 Everyone, that is, except me.
 I’ll be thinking about leaving this world for the next one.
 Do you mean there is no next one?
-In that case I’ll check out Craig’s List for an ice floe and be done with it.
+In that case I’ll check out Emily’s List for an ice floe and be done with it.

 This brought to mind a phone call from one of my dear but wacko friends a while back.
 She left a message on my answering machine: Sorry I missed you but maybe you’re not back yet from Mexico.
 Hope you are having a good time in San Miguel Allende.
 I thought to myself: Did I forget to go to Mexico the way some folks forget to have children?
 Maybe I should hop a flight and look for the expat community.